manuelgeek/fly-phoenix--work-sample/notes.md

  - The apps page is showing deployment status, and instances
  - since there a re no tests, testing all pages and scenarios can help assert success
  - To verify the app is indeed refreshing, I tried running the `flyctl scale count`, `flyctl vm stop`, `flyctl vm restart` on the CLI, then observe the App to see if the data is updated.
 This worked

+## How we can solve end user problems
+- Add a card less dev ENV for staging deployments, maybe there can be limited to requests made, etc - instead of adding card just to get the experience
+- Add the ability to deploy, relaunch, stop from the Apps UI - rather that just CLI alone
+- Ability to monitor healths - realtime data, per requests made
+- View logs from the dashboard - download logs

+## Lessons
+- I learnt more about Fly.io and the flyctl cli
+- Learnt to understand Liveview more, creating components
+- Understanding flyctl CLI - though I still need to play more with - very awesome solution